ClinicalReTrial: Clinical Trial Redesign with Self-Evolving Agents: Experiment

-Here we present a poor enrollment redesign case (safety and efficacy cases in Appendix~\ref{app:case_study}): NCT01298752, a Phase 3 trial of \textit{Mapracorat} (anti-inflammatory ophthalmic suspension) for post-cataract surgery inflammation that failed due to slow enrollment.
-Sponsored by \textit{Bausch \& Lomb}, the trial was subsequently redesigned and successfully executed as NCT01591161.
-Figure~\ref{fig:enrollment_case} illustrates \mname's iterative refinement process across three optimization cycles.
-The Enrollment barrier (cataract surgery waiting requirement) is efficiently identified with positive reward provided by simulation environment.
-The agent also progressively explores the modification space: baseline AC cell requirements is successfully added as an enrichment criterion; while agent also explores the safety enhancement, but end up failing to align with real-world redesign.
+We present a poor enrollment redesign case (safety and efficacy cases in Appendix~\ref{app:case_study}): NCT01298752, a Phase-III trial of \textit{Mapracorat} (anti-inflammatory ophthalmic suspension) for post-cataract surgery inflammation that failed due to slow enrollment.
+Sponsored by \textit{Bausch \& Lomb}, the trial was subsequently redesigned and successfully executed as NCT01591161. \Cref{fig:enrollment_case} illustrates \mname's iterative refinement process across three optimization cycles.
+The Enrollment barrier (cataract surgery waiting requirement) is efficiently identified with a positive reward provided by the simulation environment.
+The agent also progressively explores the modification space: baseline AC cell requirements are successfully added as an enrichment criterion; while the agent also explores the safety enhancement, but end up failing to fully align with real-world redesign.

+\textbf{RAG-Grounded Validator Case Studies.}~ We further present three validator case studies to highlight the role of RAG in improving the clinical reliability of \mname.
+Across these examples, disease-specific, literature-based, and drug-level retrieval provides external medical evidence that enables the Validator Agent to identify unsafe or misaligned redesigns that would otherwise appear plausible at the language level.
+Full case descriptions are deferred to Appendix~\ref{app:validator_cases}.